 | Adhesion Strength | Medium | High (Permanent) | 100% |

-Custom Retail Packaging vs. Government Requirements: Where They Diverge
+Retail Packaging vs. Government Rules: Where They Split

-On the other hand, custom retail packaging needs are more flexible.
-They allow for last-minute design changes.
-Government POs freeze specs early to maintain compliance, making them less ideal for dynamic, fast-moving consumer goods lines.
-A government PO for asset tags, for example, might require FSC-certified 300 gsm polyester, printed with Pantone colors and ISO-compliant UV-resistant inks on a Heidelberg press at 1200 dpi to ensure a Delta E below 2.0.
+Retail packaging, on the other hand, stays flexible and allows last-minute design changes.
+A government order freezes the specs early to stay compliant, which makes it a poor fit for fast-changing consumer product lines.
+For example, a government order for asset tags might require FSC-certified 300 gsm polyester, printed with Pantone colors and UV-resistant inks on a calibrated press at 1200 dpi, held to Delta E under 2.0.

 Ready to Secure Your Government Contract?